Christmastea/rsschool-cv/cv.md

 ## Summary

 10 years of experience on the Belarusian railway as a communications engineer gave me the necessary skills in engineering, an extremely responsible approach to work and stress resistance.
 The desire for self-development and moving forward pushed to the study of web development.
 Now - this is the main goal, the motivation to learn new technologies every day more and more.
-I look forward to new challenges in order to become better at programming.
+I look forward to new challenges to become better at programming.

 ## Skills